Shunya-karan/Flutter-Anonymous-Chat-App/README.md

                     └──────────────────────┘
 ```

-## 🔐 Anonymous Matching
+## Anonymous Matching

-TalkLoop keeps the user's account identity separate from their anonymous chat identity.

-During a conversation, the stranger sees the anonymous profile rather than the user's account email or other account credentials.
+TalkLoop keeps a user's account identity separate from their anonymous chat identity.
+During a conversation, the stranger only sees the anonymous profile, not the user's account email or other account credentials.

-Matching also takes blocking and reporting relationships into account so users who should not interact are excluded from the matching pool.
+Matching also takes blocking and reporting into account, so users who shouldn't interact with each other are kept out of the same matching pool.

-## 💬 Real-Time Communication
+## Real-Time Communication

-Socket.IO is used for real-time communication between matched users.
+Socket.IO handles real-time communication between matched users, including:

-The application handles:

 - Stranger matching
 - Room creation
 - Message delivery
-- Typing events
+- Typing and stop-typing events
-- Stop-typing events
 - Chat termination
 - Stranger disconnection
-- Reconnection/network-related states
+- Reconnection and network-related states

-Each active conversation is associated with a Socket.IO room.
+Each active conversation runs in its own Socket.IO room.

-## 🛡️ Safety Features
+## Safety Features

-TalkLoop includes basic user-safety controls:
+TalkLoop includes some basic safety controls:

-- **Block** — prevents unwanted interaction with a user.
+- Block, to prevent unwanted interaction with a user
-- **Report** — allows users to report inappropriate behavior/content.
+- Report, to flag inappropriate behavior or content
-- **Matching filters** — blocked and reported relationships are considered before creating a match.
+- Matching filters, so blocking and reporting history is considered before a match is made
-- **Rate limiting** — limits abusive or excessive API/socket actions.
+- Rate limiting, to curb abusive or excessive API and socket activity

-## 📂 Project Structure
+## Project Structure

 ```text
 TalkLoop/